Acessibility Statement in Simple Language

 In the publicly available pages of the website, the content listed below is not yet completely accessible:

-• The content, which is displayed purely graphically, is not fully compatible with the success criterion 9.1.1.1a "Alternative texts for control elements".
+• The content, which is presented purely graphically, is not fully compatible with the success criterion 9.1.1.1a "Alternative texts for control elements".

-• The navigation mechanisms within the website are not fully compatible with the success criterion 9.3.2.3 "Consistent navigation".
+• The focus order is not fully compatible with the success criterion 9.2.4.3 "Focus order".

-• A limited number of the pages of the website are not fully compliant with success criterion 9.4.1.1 "Parsing".
+• Not all elements on the website are fully compliant with success criterion 9.2.5.3 "Label in name".

 Password-protected Area "Meine TK"